 Brian joined Watsi on March 16th, 2016.
-Seven years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brian's most recent donation traveled 1,900 miles to support Marvens, a toddler from Haiti, to fund prep costs for life-saving heart surgery.
+Eight years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brian's most recent donation traveled 8,500 miles to support Recheal, a secondary student from Kenya, to fund urgent abdominal surgery.

 Marvens is a toddler who lives with his parents and his older sister.
 His parents are looking forward to starting him in preschool as soon as he recovers from his surgery.
 Marvens has a cardiac condition called partial anomalous pulmonary vein return (PAPVR).
 One of the major veins in Marvens' chest connects to his heart in a location that is not anatomically normal.
 As a result, blood cannot flow normally through his body, leaving him weak and short of breath.
 On March 1st, Marvens will undergo cardiac surgery, during which surgeons will detach the vein from his heart and reattach it at the anatomically correct position.
 Marvens' family needs help to fund the costs of surgery, and the prep and follow-up care required.
 Marvens family and our medical partner have been able to raise some of the support needed, but still are in need of $1,500 and have turned to the Watsi community for support.
 Marvens' mother says: "Our family is very happy to have this chance, and will be praying for everyone who is helping us!"